The Rt Hon Sir Kenneth Keith, 1990, updated 2008, 2017 and 2023

 . . . but the government rules . . .

-The Queen and the Governor-General are free to take those steps as a matter of law.
-But, as a matter of convention, they do so only on the advice of the Prime Minister or Ministers who have the support of the House of Representatives - that is, on the advice of those who are elected by the New Zealand voters, and who belong to a party which has a majority in the House; or who are part of a coalition which has a majority; or who, as a minority, are accepted by the House as able to sit on the Treasury benches.
-There must always be a ministry (the government of the day) to advise the Queen or Governor-General.
+The King and the Governor-General are free to take those steps as a matter of law.
+But, as a matter of convention, they do so only on the advice of the Prime Minister or Ministers who have the support of the House of Representatives - that is, on the advice of those who are elected by the New Zealand voters, and who belong to a party that has a majority in the House; or who are part of a coalition that has a majority; or who, as a minority, are accepted by the House as able to sit on the Treasury benches.
+There must always be a ministry (the government of the day) to advise the King or Governor-General.

 . . . so long as it has the support of the House of Representatives